 Retain all medical bills and records – To maximize your compensation in your bicycle accident case, it is essential to show your injuries’ true costs, nature, and extent.

-Speak with a Cincinnati personal injury lawyer right away – Insurance companies will generally try to get you to settle quickly and for less than what you are entitled to.
+Speak with a Cincinnati injury lawyer right away – Insurance companies will generally try to get you to settle quickly and for less than what you are entitled to.
 An experienced bicycle accident attorney will look after your best interests and negotiate aggressively to get you the maximum compensation.

 Bicycle Accidents Caused by Unsafe Road Conditions

 Cyclists face considerable dangers on the road.
 While many bicycle accidents involve negligent drivers, bicyclists also rely on safe road conditions.
 When the state, county, city, or other public agency fails to provide safe conditions, cyclists are put at risk of becoming seriously injured.
 Our experienced attorneys have successfully handled cases involving:

 - Cracked or uneven pavement

 - Debris on the roadway